FeedForward Neural Networks: Layers, Functions, and Importance

 What is Feed-forward Neural Networks?

-The data enters the input nodes, travels through the hidden layers, and eventually exits the output nodes.
-The network is devoid of links that would allow the information exiting the output node to be sent back into the network.
+Data enters the input nodes, travels through the hidden layers, and exits the output nodes.
+The network lacks links, allowing the information leaving the output node to be sent back into the network.

 The purpose of feedforward neural networks is to approximate functions.